 This is all the opposite of what we should be doing to be as green as possible with our grow light systems.
 The best way to get grow light efficiency from quality grow lights is to move them on LightRail light movers.
 That can be a LightRail 3.5 Kit, a LightRail 4.0 Kit or a LightRail 4.20 Kit.
 And, the grow light ppfd comparison readings give us the easiest way to see how this works.

 LightRail light movers for no hot spots

 A stationary DE grow light at 1,000 watts at a distance of 20 inches gives us a damaging 1472 ppfd under the grow light.
 But, at two and a half feet off center, we only have 122 ppfd with that same stationary grow light.
 Conversely, if we move that same DE grow light on a LightRail light mover, we see this.
-At 20 inches distance and along the 5 foot run, we have 460-616-614-616-460.
-And, at 15 inches the readings are 700-800 with no hot spot.
+At 20 inches for distance and along the 5 foot run, we have 460-616-614-616-460.
+And, at 15 inches the readings are 700-800.
+It’s even grow light coverage and with no hot spot.

 Grow light efficiency, better yields and 30% more area covered